Investment destination: Owasso area ground zero for recent new development

 "I don’t think that any of that would have happened unless we had the forethought years ago to create master plans that allowed for this type of quality development in our community."

-One of those recent templates is the city's Economic Development Strategic Plan (EDSP), adopted in 2018.
+One of those recent templates is the city's Economic Development Strategic Plan, adopted in 2018.

 The city and chamber will work even more closely together under a partnership unveiled in February.

-Under the new structure, the chamber absorbed the EDSP, which encompasses initiatives that allow officials to clearly define and design policies to promote Owasso as an economic hub.
+Under the new structure, the chamber absorbed the Economic Development Strategic Plan, which encompasses initiatives that allow officials to clearly define and design policies to promote Owasso as an economic hub.

 In the meantime, projects continue to position Owasso for the future.